Intelligent-Instruments-Lab/iil.is/src/routes/research/txalaparta.md

 We have already done some work on the digital txalaparta and we reported on that in Computer Music Journal in the following articles: <a href="http://users.sussex.ac.uk/~thm21/thor/pdfs/HurtadoMagnussonRekalde.pdf">Digitizing the Txalaparta: Computer-Based Study of a Traditional Practice</a> and <a href="http://users.sussex.ac.uk/~thm21/thor/pdfs/Hurtado_Magnusson_TENOR_2016.pdf">Notating the non-notateable: digital notation of txalaparta practice</a>.

-The next step in this research is to use Victor Shephardson's <a href="/research/notochord">Notochord</a> low-latency machine learning system for real-time interaction.
+The next step in this research was to use Victor Shephardson's <a href="/research/notochord">Notochord</a> low-latency machine learning system for real-time interaction.
 Having trained the model on recorded txalaparta performances we can now interact with it, sending one player's performance to the machine, which responds as if it was another human player.
-If all goes well, the computer will play along with a human txalaparta player in a convincing manner.

 For those of you who don't know the instruments, here are some cool videos we found on Youtube: